syncfusion-content/maui-docs/MAUI/Segmented-Control/getting-started.md

 ---
 layout: post
 title: Getting Started with .NET MAUI Segmented control | Syncfusion
-description: Learn about getting started with Syncfusion .NET MAUI Segmented (SfSegmented) control in mobile and desktop applications from a single shared codebase.
+description: Learn about getting started with Syncfusion .NET MAUI Segmented control (SfSegmentedControl) in mobile and desktop applications from a single shared codebase.
-platform: maui
+platform: .NET MAUI
-control: SfSegmentedControl
+control: Segmented (SfSegmented) control
 documentation: ug
 ---

-# Getting Started with .NET MAUI Segmented (SfSegmented) control
+# Getting Started with .NET MAUI Segmented control (SfSegmentedControl)

 This section provides a quick overview of how to get started with the `.NET MAUI Segmented control(SfSegmented)` for .NET MAUI and a walk-through to configure the .NET MAUI Segmented control in a real-time scenario.